preranap1/Data_Viz_ClimateChangeNHumans/Visualizations.md

 **Overall Rating: 2**

 The story is missing from this visual.
 The graph as a standalone element is unable to tell a story to the reader.
 Overall, the visual is too generic in terms of certain labels while at the same time has elements that cannot be understood by a casual audience. e.g.: the legends explaining the different bars can be understood only by a specific group of individuals (scientists etc.).
 The aim of the graph is also not clear.
 Even the caption of the graph does not convey clear information.
 Is it over past 50 or 65 years?
 Moreover, The creators have not followed a clear design framework.
 The use of different colors for individual bars on the graph leaves the user confused.
-The name of the website at the end is unecessary.
+The name of the website at the end is unnecessary.
 The word 'total' is repeated on the x-axis.
 The meaning of the legends is unclear or can be understood by a niche group of individuals.

 ***